bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 | Case | Fractal Design Define 7 |
 | PSU | Fractal Design Ion+ 660W Platinum |

 I got it in July 2020 and it has been my primary computer ever since.
+Get this desktop had a few interesting
+ramifications:

+- It showed me that drivers are still a major problem with Linux
+- It led me to rediscover Windows and gaming
+- I'm finally using the ethernet at home
+- Now that I have more ports to spare I got inspired to buy more peripherals

+All in all - this was one of the best things to come out of the pandemic.
+I can recommend to everyone to assemble their perfect desktop.
+It's a lot of fun!

 ### The Year of Windows